Fescron/dbprint/README.md

 # dbprint

 **DeBugPrint** is a homebrew minimal low-level `println/printf` replacement.
 It can be used to to print text/values to `uart`without a lot of external libraries.
-The end goal is to use no exernal libraries apart from the ones specific to the microcontroller.
+The end goal was to use no exernal libraries (with methods like ```itoa```) apart from the ones specific to the microcontroller.

 **DeBugPrint** is originally designed for use on the `Silicion Labs Happy Gecko EFM32 board (EFM32HG322 -- TQFP48)`.